elesalgueiro/Madrid-Traffic-Accidents/README.md

 Exploratory data analysis and visualization.

 The data used in this project is from Madrid Council Open Data.
+There we found data about traffic accidents in Madrid city from 2010 to 2018.

 Data cleaning and exploratory analysis with Python.
 Data visualizations made in Tableau.